gesteves/gateway/source/text/_intro.md

 **Hello, there**.
 I’m a Venezuelan-American web developer & engineering leader based in Jackson Hole, Wyoming, right in the heart of Grand Teton National Park.
 I’ve been building websites for over 20 years, and right now I'm taking a break between jobs.

-Previously, I was a Senior Engineering Manager at [Vox Media][vm], where I’ve led multiple teams, including the Editorial Tools team, building first-class editorial tools for journalists across the world; the Services team, bringing [Chorus][ch] to newspapers such as the _Chicago Sun-Times_, _Deseret News_, and _Minneapolis Star Tribune_; the Revenue Platforms team, helping build better advertising tools & products; and the Performance team, helping make the sites as fast as possible.
+Previously, I was a Senior Engineering Manager at [Vox Media][vm], where I led multiple teams, including the Editorial Tools team, building first-class editorial tools for journalists across the world; the Services team, bringing [Chorus][ch] to newspapers such as the _Chicago Sun-Times_, _Deseret News_, and _Minneapolis Star Tribune_; the Revenue Platforms team, helping build better advertising tools & products; and the Performance team, helping make the sites as fast as possible.

 [vm]: https://www.voxmedia.com
 [ch]: https://getchorus.voxmedia.com/